piano35-edb/barman-docs-rewrite/docs/commands/server/sync-info.md

 ```
 # Details

-The `barman sync-info` command is used to collect information regarding the current status of a Barman server that is useful for synchronization purposes.
+Collect information regarding the current status of a Barman server.
+This can be useful for synchronization purposes.

 The command returns a JSON object containing: